 Every item in this section below is a violation of equal protection as it holds divorced parents to a higher standard of child care to receive or retain their rights than is required of married or single never divorced parents.
 The Supreme Court has stated that the standard for determining a parent’s fitness is meeting the minimum reasonable needs of the child.
 This list goes way beyond that minimum standard and constitutes an enhanced standard applied to divorced parents, a violation of equal protection.

-Married parents are free to use third parties to care for their children at will without losing their rights.
-They can send their child to boarding school and not be considered bad parents.
-Divorced parents by contrast are measured by their personal 1 on 1 time with their children a violation of equal protection.
+Married parents are free to use third parties to care for their children, at will, without losing their rights or being required to seek license from the government.
+They can send their child to boarding school and not be punished as bad parents.
+Divorced parents by contrast are measured by their personal one-on-one time with their children which is a violation of equal protection.

 So long as a parent meets the minimum reasonable needs of the child that parent is free to put other needs above those of the child, even their own.
-This is the standard set by the Supreme Court.
+This is the standard set by the Supreme Court of the United States.
+What authority does the Florida legislature claim, other than the federal judiciary’s and Florida judiciary’s quid pro quo protection racket?

 Continuity and a stable environment is not a universally agreed benefit for the child.
 Some parents may believe that children benefit from moving often and experiencing many different environments.
 Their beliefs are excluded under this requirement.